 The Cooper's Inn B&B - The Early Years

 During restoration in 1987/88 it was found that the Inn was built in two stages - the north side was built first and is where the owners' accommodation is located (the logs are still in place in the walls) it was followed by the south side.
-It is believed the north side with its vertical log walls was sailed up from Boston in George Gracie's ship the "Experiment", assembled.
-The south side added over a period of several years up to 1805.
+It is believed the north side with its vertical log walls was sailed up from Boston in George Gracie's ship the "Experiment", and reassembled.
+The south side was added over a period of several years up to 1805.

 The smaller building at the rear of the main house was used as a cooperage from about 1904 until 1917 when J Chandley Smith built a new Barrel Factory across the street where barrels are still made today.
 This building is estimated to be 150 or more years old.
 The Shelburne Barrel Factory is a vibrant business to this day.
 See Provincial Historic Registry information here.

-The original cooperage houses four cozy ensuite rooms, two upstairs and two on the garden level.
-One opens onto the breezeway, the other the garden.
+The original cooperage houses four cozy ensuite rooms, 2 upstairs and 2 on the garden level.
 All rooms enjoy varying views of Shelburne Harbour.

 The Cooper's Inn is seen at the left of this photograph taken in the late 19th century

 After a day exploring museums, touring the harbour shores or lazing on one of the amazing sandy beaches in Shelburne County Region, take a moment to relax in our private and peaceful garden.
 It's a virtual oasis of calm and charm.